Home -> Personal Tax -> Non-Refundable Personal Tax Credits

 The base amount tables show the amounts to which the lowest tax rate is applied, to get the actual tax credit that is deducted from tax payable.
 The applicable tax rate is noted at the top of each column.
 Some of the amounts are reduced when net income exceeds a certain level.
 These tables also show the indexation rate applied to get the current year credit amounts.

 The tax credit amount tables show the actual tax credit amounts (base amount x tax rate).
-The following tables do not include Quebec (see below):
+The following tables do not include Quebec Personal Tax Credits.

 Other Non-Refundable Tax Credits